JPS a threat to re-election?

 |

-MAY PEN, Clarendon — The State-run power company was raked over the coals at last Thursday's monthly meeting of the Clarendon Municipal Corporation (CMC), with elected officials saying it is threatening their chances for re-election because of the shoddy service it provides.
-The councillors' complaints ranged from the Jamaica Public Service Company's (JPS) failure to efficiently repair broken street lights to its increasing reliance on an app that some — such as the elderly — are unable to navigate.
+MAY PEN, Clarendon — Jamaica Public Service Company (JPS) was raked over the coals at last Thursday's monthly meeting of the Clarendon Municipal Corporation (CMC), with elected officials saying it is threatening their chances for re-election because of the shoddy service it provides.
+The councillors' complaints ranged from the power company's failure to efficiently repair broken street lights to its increasing reliance on an app that some — such as the elderly — are unable to navigate.

 Councillor for the Spalding Division, Trevor Gordon (People's National Party [PNP]), said he had reported four malfunctioning street lights in the division over four months ago and they are yet to be repaired.
 And according to councillor for the Rock River Division Uriah Mitchell (Jamaica Labour Party [JLP]), it has been 13 months since the street light at the border of Clarendon and St Catherine has gone dark.
 He was “disappointed” he said, as it appears the level of service being provided by the country's sole power supplier has deteriorated.